 Explore other clubs & organizations

-TKS writers, designers and editors have recently received first, second, and third place awards for outstanding journalism from the Illinois College Press Association, including first place for general excellence in their division of nondaily newspapers under 4,000 circulation.
+In addition, TKS writers, designers, and editors earned 18 various awards in first, second, and third place for outstanding journalism from the Illinois College Press Association, including second place for general exellence in their division of non-daily newspapers under 4,000 circulation.

-More recent awards include being recognized by the Society of Professional Journalists (SPJ) as Best All-Around Non-Dailly Student Newspaper for Region 5, 7th place in a national Associated Collegiate Press best-in-show contest, 4th place for ACP News Story of the Year, and honorable mention for ACP Editorial of the Year.
+Other recent awards include being recognized by the Society of Professional Journalists (SPJ) as Best All-Around Non-Dailly Student Newspaper for Region 5, seventh place in a national Associated Collegiate Press best-in-show contest, fourth place for ACP News Story of the Year, and honorable mention for ACP Editorial of the Year.

 TKS has a rather impressive claim to fame in the history of journalism.
 It was founded by Samuel S. McClure, an 1882 Knox graduate who later created McClure's Magazine, the influential Progressive Era publication that is widely acknowledged as the first American publication to focus on investigative journalism.